-The one common denominator among most all athletes, no matter what their sport, is running.
-Understanding the importance of muscular endurance in sports, specifically in the act of running, can help lead you to better overall performance while participating in your sport.
-Strong, healthy muscles will help you go the distance, no matter what sport you participate in.
+Understanding the importance of muscular endurance can lead you to better overall performance while participating in your sport.
+Strong, healthy muscles will help you go the distance, no matter which athletic event you participate in.

 The type of muscular endurance that you need to develop depends on which sport in which you participate.
 In many cases, athletes need to build more than one type of muscular endurance.